-- 1. The Governmental Accounting Standards Board (GASB) rules only define pension liability and expense for financial reporting purposes, and do not apply to contribution amounts for actual pension funding purposes.
-Employers and plans still develop and adopt funding policies under current practices. - When measuring pension liability, GASB uses the same actuarial cost method (Entry Age method) and the same type of discount rate (expected return on assets) as VCERA uses for funding.
+- 1. It is important to note that the Governmental Accounting Standards Board (GASB) rules only define pension liability and expense for financial reporting purposes, and do not apply to contribution amounts for actual pension funding purposes.
+Employers and plans should develop and adopt funding policies under current practices. - When measuring pension liability, GASB uses the same actuarial cost method (Entry Age method) and the same type of discount rate (expected return on assets) as VCERA uses for funding.
 This means that the Total Pension Liability (TPL) measure for financial reporting shown in this report is determined on generally the same basis as VCERA's Actuarial Accrued Liability (AAL) measure for funding.
 We note that the same is generally true for the Normal Cost component of the annual plan cost for funding and financial reporting. - 3.
-The TPL and the Plan's Fiduciary Net Position include liabilities and assets held for the non-vested supplemental (\$27.50) reserve.
-The TPL only includes a liability up to the amount in the non-vested supplemental (\$27.50) reserve.
-However, it is our understanding that VCERA had terminated the non-vested supplemental reserve after the June 2019 payment due to the depletion of that Reserve.
+It is our understanding that VCERA terminated the non-vested supplemental (\$27.50) reserve after the June 2019 payment due to the depletion of that Reserve.
 Any remaining amount in that Reserve is available to pay retroactive benefits, if any.
-Note that we have included the Reserve amount in the Plan's Fiduciary Net Position but have not included any corresponding amount in the TPL.
+Note that we have included the Reserve amount in the Plan's Fiduciary Net Position but have not included any corresponding liability amount in the TPL.

 - 4. The Net Pension Liability (NPL) is equal to the difference between the TPL and the Plan's Fiduciary Net Position.
 The Plan's Fiduciary Net Position is equal to the market value of assets and therefore, the NPL measure is very similar to an Unfunded Actuarial Accrued Liability (UAAL) calculated on a market value basis. - 5.
-For this report, the reporting dates for the Plan are June 30, 2020 and 2019.
-The NPL's measured as of June 30, 2020 and 2019 have been determined by rolling forward the TPL as of June 30, 2019 and 2018, respectively.
+For this report, the reporting dates for the Plan are June 30, 2021 and 2020.
+The NPLs measured as of June 30, 2021 and 2020 have been determined by rolling forward the TPL as of June 30, 2020 and 2019, respectively.
 The Plan's Fiduciary Net Position (plan assets) was valued as of the measurement dates.
 In addition, any changes in actuarial assumptions or plan provisions that occurred between the valuation date and the measurement date have been reflected.